wardgielis/facebook_bday_liker/README.md

 # Facebook Birthday wishes liker
-## A python script to automatically like birthday posts on your Facebook.
+### A python script to automatically like birthday posts on your Facebook.

-This script works with python's Selenium.
-You should use the URL where all the birthday wishes posts are together.
+This script works with python's Selenium. **You should use the URL where all the birthday wishes posts are together** otherwise it will click on every like button it sees.
 The script will scroll down clicking on the 'load more' div and click the 'like' button for each post.

 It works on XPATH, so it may require some tuning before use.